- Fine Arts

 AP CHINESE LANGUAGE AND CULTURE (Grade 12)

 AP Chinese Language and Culture covers the equivalent of a third-year college course.
 This course places an emphasis on communication both oral and written communication.
 Students will continue to learn language control and other communication strategies in real-life situations.
 Students will further their study of the Chinese culture through the use of authentic materials.
 Interpersonal, interpretive and presentation skills will be practiced throughout the course in preparation for the AP Chinese exam.
 Students enrolled in this course are required to take the AP subject exam in May.
-Prerequisite: Chinese IV
+The course has a summer assignment, the details of which will follow.

-This course may be offered online with instructor support.
+This course is offered online with the instructor on campus.
 This course covers the equivalent of a third-year college course in advanced French composition and conversation.
 Students will work on improving their proficiency in speaking, listening, reading and writing in the French language.
 This is accomplished through an extensive review of grammar, use of idiomatic expressions, writing of compositions, listening exercises and the reading of literary excerpts.
 Resources will include authentic material from the Francophone world from newspapers, magazines, news sources and French radio and television.
 These will be used to further develop language skills and the students’ understanding of Francophone countries.
-Students enrolled in this course are required to take the AP subject exam in May.
-Prerequisite: French IV
+Students enrolled in this course are required to take the AP exam in May.
+The course has a summer assignment, the details of which will follow.

 This course covers the equivalent of a third-year college course.
 Students will work on improving their proficiency across the three modes of communication.
 The course focuses on the integration of authentic resources including online print, audio, and audiovisual resources; as well as traditional print resources that include literature, essays, and magazine and newspaper articles; and also a combination of visual/print resources such as charts, tables, and graphs; all with the goal of providing a diverse learning experience.
 It is assumed that students have previously been exposed to advanced language structures in the courses leading up to the AP Spanish Language and Culture course; however, review of the mechanics is done within the contextual framework of each unit as needed.
 Students enrolled in this course are required to take the AP subject exam in May.
-Pre-requisite Spanish IV
+The course has a summer assignment, the details of which will follow.

 Senior Projects are designed to encourage seniors to assume greater ownership of their program during their final semester at TVS and to imagine ways that they can take initiative for their own learning.
 As well, the Senior Project opportunity encourages seniors to imagine ways they can put their passions and skills to the service of the broader community.
 This course allows students to pursue academic or service-oriented interests on or off campus.
 Students interested in pursuing a Senior Project must submit a completed application in the fall.
 Students will be notified of this date.
 The project must be approved by the Senior Project Committee and satisfactory completion of a final presentation before the Committee in May is required for graduation.
 Senior Projects will be evaluated on a pass/fail basis.